dpsa4fl/overview/README.md

 # Differential Privacy for Federated Learning with Secure Aggregation
 The goal of this project is to create a system for federated machine learning where differential privacy of any individual client's data can be guaranteed, using [secure aggregation](https://crypto.stanford.edu/prio/) while providing [global differential privacy](https://desfontain.es/privacy/local-global-differential-privacy.html).

+See our [paper](./dpsa4fl.pdf) for an approachable summary and details!

 ## Motivation
 Machine learning aims to automatically improve a model given sample data.
 Many problems in the field are formulated as the search for a parameter set to the model that is is optimal w.r.t. some objective function.
 If the model is suitable (like the ubiquitous [neural network models](https://en.wikipedia.org/wiki/Artificial_neural_network) are), variants of [stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) are frequently used to solve said optimization problem.